An introduction to getting staff interested in your vision and values

 It’s important to make a continued effort to include and incentivise your team, ensuring everyone is working towards the same vision and living the same values.

 This guide will explore some of the factors that influence whether staff engage with your vision and values, plus common mistakes businesses make and quick wins for improvements.
-The next step will be to use our action plan to direct your change and improvement.

 What factors affect staff interest in your vision and values?